 “This was our second time delivering a baby in the cath lab with multidisciplinary involvement, so we already had an excellent plan in place and everything went extremely smoothly,” said Director of the Interventional Cardiology Center

 .
 “The team worked quickly and seamlessly together and it proved to be a safe and effective option for Mayra’s delivery.”

 “Navigating the multiple complex issues and caring for two patients – the mother and the fetus – simultaneously, is what I love about my work,” said Dr. Mhatre.
 “It’s very fulfilling to have a large group of individuals, each contributing their own expertise, create a collaborative and thorough approach in order to manage a tough case and ensure the best possible outcome.
 I am proud that our planning and preparation worked out so well and I am very glad we could help Mayra and Emilio.”

 Both Mayra and Emilio are doing very well.
 Mayra’s Tufts MC cardiologists are developing a plan to help her monitor her heart condition at home.
 Emilio was expected to remain in the

 Neonatal Intensive Care Unit (NICU)

-at Tufts Children's Hospital until his November 6, 2019 due date, but he did so well that he was discharged home more than three weeks early, on October 14, 2019.
+at Tufts Medical Center until his November 6, 2019 due date, but he did so well that he was discharged home more than three weeks early, on October 14, 2019.
 Beato looks forward to bringing him back periodically to visit the doctors, nurses and other staff members who helped them both.